 2.1.1.
 Medical indemnity insurance is a form of professional indemnity insurance.
 It covers practitioners for their professional negligence.1

-2.1.2 Medical practitioners who undertake private medical practice in Australia generally purchase medical indemnity insurance from private sector underwriters.2 This report considers the five private sector underwriters operating in Australia during 2015-16.
-They were Avant Mutual Group Limited (Avant), Medical Indemnity Protection Society (MIPS), MDA National (MDAN), Medical Insurance Group Australia (MIGA) and Guild Insurance (Guild).3 Figure 1 below illustrates the market shares of the top four private underwriters calculated on the basis of premium data provided by them.
-Note that Guild is not included in the chart because it represents less than 0.04 per cent of the market.
+2.1.2.
+Doctors who undertake private medical practice in Australia generally purchase medical indemnity insurance from private sector underwriters.2 This report considers the four private sector underwriters operating in Australia during 2014-15.
+They were Avant Mutual Group Limited (Avant), MIPS Insurance (MIPSi), MDA National Insurance (MDANI) and Medical Insurance Group Australia (MIGA).
+Figure 1 below illustrates the market shares of the four private underwriters calculated on the basis of premium data provided by them.

 Figure 1: Market share of medical indemnity insurers

 2.1.3.
 Medical negligence claims are initiated by, or on behalf of, patients against doctors.
 Roughly 2,000 claims of negligence might be expected each year in relation to private medical practice in Australia.
 However, there can be substantial variation from one year to the next.
 It is difficult to project the number of medical indemnity claims with any precision.
 A significant number of claims will be successfully defended.